Brusselton Incline: History

 Between 1832 and 1833, two accommodation bridges were built to the west of the incline top.
 These were not in the original plan of the S&DR from 1825, but an increase in traffic along the incline led to the bridges being built for the benefit of the landowner as the level crossings the bridges superseded were hard to use with an increased level of traffic.

 In the early 1850s, the company decided to build a diversionary line from Shildon to the Auckland area, as the coal traffic had increased due to the opening of the blast furnaces on Teesside.
 The line through Shildon had been opened out northwards by the building of Shildon Tunnel in 1842, but the Brusselton Incline was still needed to enable trains from the Haggerleases Branch to access the rest of the network.
 This diversionary line opened on 13 September 1856, and the Brusselton incline ceased to be used for freight, but passenger services still traversed the incline until 13 October 1858.
 In July 1859, the Darlington & Stockton Times carried an advert stating that the S&DR were selling seven stationary engines, the one from Brusselton being among them.
 Apart from the old Etherley engine, the other six were re-offered for sale in May 1864, there being seemingly no demand for stationary engines at that time.

 Even though it was last used for passengers in 1858, the rails up the incline from Shildon were left in situ well into the LNER days, to allow for firewood and coal deliveries to the former S&DR houses built at Brussleton bank.
-A small community had developed at Brusselton Bank consisting of 50 houses; 42 on the north side, and eight on the south side, with the railway line running inbetween the houses.
+A small community had developed at Brusselton Bank consisting of 50 houses; 42 on the north side, and eight on the south side, with the railway line running in between the houses.
 (Note: The north side of terraced houses was demolished in 1971.)
 The engine house, the boiler house and chimney were converted into private dwellings, and the stone posts and fishbelly rails were taken away piecemeal, usually for museums.
 Many of the former stone blocks which the rails were attached to instead of sleepers, were re-used at Stockton pier and in the sea wall at Saltburn-by-the-Sea.

 The incline was used by the stationary engine to move traffic up and down, but there is one incidence of an S&DR locomotive using the line up from Shildon to the top of Brusselton bank.
 In 1841, No. 3 Black Diamond, was used to shunt wagons up and down the line after an overhaul and a rebuild of the engine.